-With respect to the next twelve months, we expect that our cash on hand, when combined with our cash flow provided by operations, and proceeds from the potential repayment or sale of investments will be sufficient to satisfy our anticipated liquidity needs with respect to our current investment portfolio, including related financings, hedges and operating expenses.
-While it is inherently more difficult to forecast beyond the next twelve months, we currently expect to meet our long-term liquidity requirements, specifically the repayment of our debt obligations, through additional borrowings, proceeds received from repurchase agreements and similar financings and the liquidation or refinancing of our assets.
+As of the date of this filing, we currently have sufficient cash on hand to satisfy all of our non-agency recourse liabilities (excluding our junior subordinated notes payable, which are long-term obligations).
+With respect to the next twelve months, we expect that our cash on hand combined with our cash flow provided by operations will be sufficient to satisfy our anticipated liquidity needs with respect to our current investment portfolio, including related financings, hedges, potential margin calls and operating expenses.
+While it is inherently more difficult to forecast beyond the next twelve months, we currently expect to meet our long-term liquidity requirements, specifically the repayment of our debt obligations, through our cash on hand and, if needed, additional borrowings, proceeds received from repurchase agreements and similar financings, and the liquidation or refinancing of our assets.